grrrmilo161/nevercore/README.md

 ## Mapdata Table

-To load a level from a mapdata string, also known as **hex loading**, first you'll need to open the cart with the level you're trying to copy and run the **get_mapdata()** function, using the map position and size of the level.
+To load a level from a mapdata string, also known as **hex loading**, first you'll need to open the cart with the level you're trying to copy and run the `get_mapdata()` function, using the map position and size of the level.
 This will generate a **mapdata string** and copy it into your clipboard.
-Then, open the cart you're trying to load the level in and add a new **level string** to the **level table**.
+Then, open the cart you're trying to load the level in and add a new **level string** to the `levels` table.
 Set it's coordinates to (0,0) and use the same size as the level you're trying to load.
 It's okay if this overlaps with other levels, as that section of the map will be temporarily overwritten (and restored upon leaving the level).
-Finally, paste the mapdata string into the **mapdata table** at the same index as the level string you added to the levels table.
+Finally, paste the mapdata string into the `mapdata` table at the same index as the level string you added to the levels table.

 The default Evercore cart hex loads Summit if you want to see a better example on how to set this up.